 12 Self-Care Ideas for Your Mind

 1. Journal the messes out of the mind.

 I suggest this to anyone who lets me know they’re feeling quite ‘stuck’ in life, in any sense.
-It’s one of the very first things I do whenever I go through a blockage in my own life.
+In fact, it’s one of the very first things I do whenever I go through a blockage in my own life.
 I journal – via scribbling.

 The idea of journaling, in this case, is not to document something, but simply to use scribbling to find out why you’re feeling unhappy in general.
 It starts with writing and acknowledging the messes.
 This practice does wonders in helping to clear your head.
 The words will gradually flow out from a deeper understanding of the underlying currents.
 Once you’re aware of the actual reasons why you’re feeling a certain way, you can do something to overcome them.

 Take a piece of paper/notebook and simply start writing quickly anything that comes to mind.
 Don’t think too deep nor even plan what to write.
 Just let the words flow.
 Your words can be illegible (especially if you worry about someone else reading) – even I can’t read my own words when I practise this, haha.
 You might be surprised at what connections and enlightenment you can make out of this practice.
 Once you’re done, you can tear that piece of paper up.

 2. Try your best for today, and be done with it.

 Don’t finish today what you can do tomorrow.